mollie/Episerver/README.md

 <details><summary>2.
 Configure Payment in CommerceManager</summary>
 <p>

-When starting the website for the first time after installing the package the Mollie Checkout payment method should be added to the system for all markets and languages.
-To complete the configuration of the payment method in Episerver CommerceManager go to Administration >> Order System >> Payments >> _language_
+When starting the Website for the first time after installing the Package the Mollie Checkout Payment Method should be added to the System for all Markets and Languages.
+To complete the Configuration of the Payment Method in Episerver Commerce Manager go to Administration >> Order System >> Payments >> _language_

-Select the Payment method named 'Mollie Checkout'
+Select the Payment Method named 'Mollie Checkout'

-Verify/Fill the following fields:
+Verify/Fill the following Fields:
-#### On the Overview tab:_
+#### On the Overview Tab:_
 - Name
 - System Keyword: Type __MollieCheckout__
 - Language
 - Class Name: Select __Mollie.Checkout.MollieCheckoutGateway__
-- Payment class: Select __Mediachase.Commerce.Orders.OtherPayment__
+- Payment Class: Select __Mediachase.Commerce.Orders.OtherPayment__
 - IsActive: Select __Yes__
-#### On the Markets tab:
+#### On the Markets Tab:
-- Select markets to enable this paymentmethod for.
+- Select Markets to enable this Payment Method for.
 #### On the Parameters tab:
 - Api Key
-- Profile ID (Required when using Creditcard components)
+- Profile ID (Required when using Creditcard Components)
 - Redirect URL

 </p>